Sorry, you need to enable JavaScript to visit this website.

 Council of Europe

-The Republic of North Macedonia has its representative in the European Steering Committee for Intergovernmental Cooperation in the Field Youth (CDEJ).
-The person comes from the Agency of Youth and Sport.
+The Republic of North Macedonia has a representative in the European Steering Committee for Intergovernmental Cooperation in the Field of Youth (CDEJ).
+Previously, this representative came from the Agency for Youth and Sport, but with the recent reorganization, the representative is now expected to come from the Ministry for Social Policy, Demography and Youth.